isabella232/data-workbench.en-1/help/home/c-install-insight/install-setup/c-install-pkg.md

 ---
 description: Files included in the Data Workbench installation package.
-seo-description: Files included in the Data Workbench installation package.
-seo-title: Files Included in the Installation Package
 title: Files Included in the Installation Package
 uuid: 46cda536-ea71-4840-bd7f-3fe9e0242c33
 ---